What is Friedreich's ataxia (FA)?

 Friedreich's ataxia (FA) is a rare, progressive neurogenetic condition found in approximately 1 in 50,000 people worldwide.
-While FA is relatively rare, it is the most common form of inherited ataxia.
+While FA is relatively rare, it is the most common form of inherited ataxia in children.
 It is sometimes confused with spinocerebellar ataxia, a different group of inherited ataxias.

 FA affects the function of the cerebellum, the part of the brain that helps plan and coordinate movements.
 For example, when you decide to move your arm, nerves in your brain send an electrical signal to your spinal cord, and then peripheral nerves pass the signal on to your arm muscles.
 You feel your arm moving because nerves in your arm send an electrical signal back through to your brain.